berudri/Assignment_2/README.md

 devtools::install_github("berudri/Assignment2)
 ```

-For this assignment, I created a new package via devtools using
+For this assignment, I followed the following steps:

-create\_package(), and then created a local git repository with the help
+1. Created a new package via devtools using create\_package(), and then
-of use\_git().
+    created a local git repository with the help of use\_git().

-Use load\_all() to load teh functions to be used as shown in the
+2. Use load\_all() to load teh functions to be used as shown in the
     examples.

 ## Example